 What is high fidelity DNA polymerase and when to use it?

 The high fidelity DNA polymerase is a type of DNA polymerase having polymerase as well as exonuclease activity.

 It removes wrong nucleotides from the growing DNA strand.
 It is used in DNA sequencing, cloning, DNA microarray and site-directed mutagenesis.

 Additional resource related to this topic:

 Specificity and the sensitivity of the PCR reaction matters a lot for downstream applications.
-Always prefer to use hot start DNA polymerase, for sequencing use one of the high fidelity DNA polymerase enlisted above.
+Always prefer to use hot-start DNA polymerase, for sequencing using one of the high fidelity DNA polymerase enlisted above.

 For standard protocols and simple PCR reaction, Taq DNA polymerase minimises the cost with high amplification rate.